Cosmological lithium problem: Less lithium in Sun-like stars with planets

 Sun-like stars without planets have 10 times the lithium as Sun-like stars with planets in a sample of 500 stars.
 The Sun's surface layers have less than 1% the lithium of the original formation protosolar gas clouds despite the surface convective zone not being quite hot enough to burn lithium.
 It is suspected that the gravitational pull of planets might enhance the churning up of the star's surface, driving the lithium to hotter cores where lithium burning occurs.
 The absence of lithium could also be a way to find new planetary systems.
 However, this claimed relationship has become a point of contention in the planetary astrophysics community, being frequently denied but also supported.

 Higher than expected lithium in metal-poor stars

-Certain orange stars can also contain a high concentration of lithium.
-Those orange stars found to have a higher than usual concentration of lithium orbit massive objects—neutron stars or black holes—whose gravity evidently pulls heavier lithium to the surface of a hydrogen-helium star, causing more lithium to be observed.
+Certain metal-poor stars also contain an abnormally high concentration of lithium.
+These stars tended to orbit massive objects—neutron stars or black holes—whose gravity evidently pulls heavier lithium to the surface of a hydrogen-helium star, causing more lithium to be observed.